graphql-markdown/graphql-markdown/CONTRIBUTING.md

 When you are ready, you should then run the full checks with `earthly +all`.

-> Note that `yarn lint` and `yarn test` will be automatically triggered when commiting code, and `earthly +all` will be automatically triggered when pushing local code to the remote repository.
+> Note that `yarn lint` and `yarn test` will be automatically triggered when committing code, and `earthly +all` will be automatically triggered when pushing local code to the remote repository.

-### Commiting changes
+### Committing changes

 This project uses the [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) format for commit messages.
 When you run `git commit`, [commitizen](https://commitizen.github.io/cz-cli/) will be automatically triggered and you should get some prompts on the terminal that help you write a good commit message.